Kahaani: Casting

 According to Jyothika, she was initially offered the role of Vidya Bagchi, but declined; the role eventually went to Vidya Balan.
-Ghosh had planned for a long time to work with Vidya and approached her in 2010.
 Unimpressed with the plot outline, Vidya refused, only changing her mind after having read the completed script.

 Ghosh chose mostly Bengali actors as he wanted to make the characters as authentic as possible.
 The role of the Inspector Satyoki "Rana" Sinha was first offered to Chandan Roy Sanyal, but he could not take the part due to other commitments.
 Parambrata Chatterjee, a Bengali actor whose acting in the film The Bong Connection (2006) had impressed Ghosh at the Mumbai Academy of the Moving Image festival, was later offered the role in Kahaani.
 Chatterjee had earlier worked with Vidya in her début film Bhalo Theko (2003).

 The casting director Roshmi Banerjee suggested Nawazuddin Siddiqui for the role of Khan.
 Siddiqui, who had only had minor roles in Bollywood up to that time, was surprised that for the first time he would not have to portray a beggar.
 Saswata Chatterjee, another Bengali actor, was surprised as well when he was offered the role of the contract killer Bob Biswas.
 He thought there were suitable actors in Hindi film industry for the role.
 He said that Ghosh had known him since childhood and was impressed with his acting, so he wanted him as Bob Biswas.

 Ghosh went against the expectations of casting a popular actor from Bollywood.
 He signed Bengali actor Abir Chatterjee to play Vidya's husband.
 According to Ghosh, popular Bollywood actors were not willing to work with him after his two previous flops.
 He also believed that audience might expect more screen-time from a better-known actor.
 Several other Bengali film and television actors, such as Indraneil Sengupta and Kharaj Mukherjee, were cast in supporting roles.